Shopify/dashing/templates/project/widgets/graph/README.md

 --------------------------

 * `data-title`: Title to display.
-* `data-displayedValue`: If provided, then the value to display overtop of the graph.
+* `data-displayed-value`: If provided, then the value to display overtop of the graph.
 If not provided, then the most recent value will be used if there is only one series.
 * `data-renderer`: Any valid Rickshaw renderer, including 'area', 'line', 'bar', 'scatterplot'.
 * `data-stroke`: If "true", then area graphs will be drawn with a stroke.